 The guy standing behind bulletproof coffee or bulletproof anything is Dave Asprey.
 His idea for this morning beverage sprouted in Tibet.
 He says that the keto coffee is good for you if you use high-quality beans, the grass-fed butter is full of quality fats and nutrients, and MCT oil provides almost immediate energy with no crash.
-If you want to learn more, please do inform yourself here.

-Among the keto and LCHF fellows, there’s a lingering debate about the bulletproof coffee being good for you or not.
+Among the keto and Low-carb fellows, there’s a lingering debate about the bulletproof coffee being good for you or not.
 I say you like it; you have it.
 I’ve come across many discourses and seen people arguing against it, saying it’s a bunch of extra liquid calories not providing you with firm nutrients.
 You might end up drinking up to 500 calories without feeling adequate satiety.
 On the other hand, some people report feeling full and energized for hours after having consumed only bulletproof coffee in the morning.
 Moreover, I’m sure there are many guys and even gals out there who are physically very active, don’t need to worry about their daily calorie intake too much and find themselves enjoying this full-fat “latte.”

 Me?
 I’m one of those weirdos who rarely feel satiated from a liquid form of food.
-I even put psyllium husks into my occasional smoothies, not exactly aiming to get in fiber, but rather preventing the smoothie from being liquid.
+I even put psyllium husk into my occasional smoothies, not exactly aiming to get in fiber, but rather preventing the smoothie from being liquid.
 Still, I do like coffee, butter, coconut oil, and the benefits of MCT oil.

 Bulletproof coffee breakfast